Azure/azure-quickstart-templates/201-IoT-IotHub-EdgeEmulator-VM/README.md

 2. Register an IoT Edge device to your IoT hub.
 3. Install and start the IoT Edge runtime on your virtual device.

-Look at the [GettingStarted](./GettingStarted-Iot-EdgeEmulator.md) for a step by step demo.
+Look at the our GettingStarted Tutorial for a step by step demo.

 If you are new to Azure IoT Edge, see: